Stability of Certainty-Equivalent Adaptive LQR for Linear Systems with Unknown Time-Varying Parameters: Introduction

 \subsection{Contributions}

-We propose a simple, modular, and computationally tractable approach by combining two classical and well-known building blocks from estimation and control: the least mean square filter~\citep{astrom1994adaptive} and the certainty-equivalent LQR.
+We propose a simple, modular, and computationally tractable approach by combining two classical and well-known building blocks from estimation and control: the least mean square filter (LMS)~\citep{astrom1994adaptive} and the certainty-equivalent LQR.
+Although the LMS and the LQR are widely used, stability guarantees for corresponding adaptive controllers for time-varying parameters are not available in the literature.
 In contrast with the aforementioned online-learning-based methods, the proposed method is applicable to linear systems with continuously changing parameters and operates in a non-episodic manner, i.e., by adapting the policy every time step.
 Moreover, unlike classical adaptive control, our approach is modular, general, uses off-the-shelf building blocks, and addresses the discrete-time setting.
 Despite the simplicity of the proposed approach, robust stability of the closed-loop interconnection is proven, even without assuming that the data is persistently exciting.
 In the case of persistently exciting data, simulation results suggest that the proposed algorithm is also able to learn the model and achieve optimality in the asymptotic sense.